magento/devdocs/guides/v2.0/config-guide/database/database.md

 This topic discusses how to set up database caching, how to verify database caching is working.
 We discuss the following options:

 *	Using the `default` cache frontend, in which case you modify `di.xml` only.
-*	Using custom cache frontend, in which case you modify `env.php` only.
+*	Using a custom cache frontend, in which case you modify `env.php` only.

 <h2 id="mage-cache-db-prereq">Prerequisites</h2>
 Before you continue, if you're using your own frontend cache, make sure you <a href="{{ site.gdeurl }}config-guide/config/caching_frontend-cache-types.html">associate cache frontends with cache types</a>.
 If you're using the `default` frontend cache, you don't have to do that.

-We provide sample configurations at the end of this topic.
+We provide <a href="#mage-cache-db-config">sample configurations</a> at the end of this topic.

 <h2 id="mage-cache-db-di">Database caching using the <code>default</code> cache frontend</h2>
 To enable database caching using the `default` frontend, you must modify `<your Magento install dir>/app/etc/di.xml`, which is the global deployment injection configuration for the Magento application.